 Decitabine, (also called 5-deoxyazacytidine), is a DNA hypomethylating agent like azacitadine and works like azacitadine.
-In other words, decitabine reduces DNA methylation, and restores the normal functioning of tumor suppressor genes in MDS.
+In other words, decitabine reduces DNA methylation, and restores the normal functioning of tumour suppressor genes in MDS.
 Positive findings from a major phase III clinical trial that compared decitabine with supportive care in MDS patients revealed that of 170 patients with intermediate to high-risk MDS who participated in the trial, a significantly higher overall response rate was seen in patients receiving decitabine with the responses lasting for about 10 months: 17% response for decitabine-treated patients versus 0% for patients receiving standard of care.
 Patients who responded to decitabine became or remained transfusion independent.
 In addition, patients who had a response (complete or partial) to decitabine had a longer time to progression to AML and extended survival compared with patients receiving supportive care alone.
 The most common side effects seen with decitabine are myelosuppression, nausea, and constipation.
+Decitabine is not available in Australia.

-Immunomodulatory agents www.revlimid.com
+Immunomodulatory agents www.revlimed.com

-Immunomdulatory agents are a form of disease modifying treatment targeted at the bone marrow microenvironment and elements of the abnormal MDS cells (malignant clone).
-Revlimid® (lenalidomide).
-Lenalidomide is approved in the U.S for anemic MDS patients with Low- or Intermediate-1 risk MDS, particularly those with 5q- who are transfusion-dependent.
+Immunomodulatory agents are a form of disease modifying treatment targeted at the bone marrow microenvironment and elements of the abnormal MDS cells (malignant clone).
+Revlimid® (lenalidomide) is approved in Australia for anaemic MDS patients with Low- or Intermediate-1 risk MDS, particularly those with 5q- who are transfusion-dependent.
 Lenalidomide is taken orally and is available in capsule form.
-The findings of a landmark study in MDS patients with symptomatic anemia and chromosome 5q deletion treated with lenalidomide showed that 67% of patients who were initially red blood cell transfusion-dependent achieved transfusion independence, and another
+The findings of a landmark study in MDS patients with symptomatic anaemia and chromosome 5q deletion treated with lenalidomide showed that 67% of patients who were initially red blood cell transfusion-dependent achieved transfusion independence, and another 9% had their transfusion requirement decreased by 50% or more.
+Also, a complete cytogenetic response (i.e., chromosome abnormalities were no longer detectable) was achieved in 45% of patients.